bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 Returns the folder object representing the directory where the executable of the specified &lt;service&gt; is located.

-Note: On UNIX systems, this inspector only works for BigFix services and it returns the parent folder of the folder containing the service executable.
+Note: On UNIX systems, when the input is the service of a BigFix component, this inspector returns the parent of the folder containing the executable.

+Note: On Debian, Raspbian, Ubuntu, AIX and Solaris, this inspector only works for BigFix services.

 Example running the QnA on a Windows computer.